yogimathius/component-ui-with-react/README.md

 ### ESLint and Prettier in the IDE

-Please follow [This guided walkthrough](./ESLintPrettierSetup.md) to set up ESLint and Prettier for your React Project.
+Please follow [this guided walkthrough](./ESLintPrettierSetup.md) to set up ESLint and Prettier for your React Project.

 ### SCSS with React